hindman/optopus/README.md

 ap.add_argument('path', nargs = '*', help = 'Path(s) to input')
 ```

-The Optopus configuration is more efficient (53% the size of argparse), more
+The Optopus configuration is more efficient (48% the size of argparse), more
 readable, and requires less API knowledge.
 You just type what you want and have
 to remember little more than a mostly already-known syntax.
 Note that [Example
 1](#example-1) used what Optopus calls a usage-variant syntax: it expressed the
 full command-line grammar in schematic form.
 Example 2 uses a closely related
 syntax, called opt-help syntax.
 Each line configures a single Opt (a
-configuration object representing one positional argument or option) using the
+configuration object representing a positional argument or option) using the
 same syntax seen in the first example, optionally accompanied by one or more
 aliases and help text.
 Because the opt-help syntax is more featureful at the
 level of individual Opts (it can declare aliases and help text), it is often